EtorArza/RTDHW/README.md

 Requirements:
 - All the experiments are assumed to be executed in the CPU in single thread (no parallelization).
 - The CPU scores of both machines, which can be looked up in the file [cpu_scores.md](https://github.com/EtorArza/RTDHW/blob/master/cpu_scores.md).
+It is important to use the scores from this file, as the PassMark scores change all the time, and the regression was fitted with these specific values.

 To calculate the equivalent runtime for algorithm B in machine M<sub>2</sub>, we run: